How To Setup Views and Tours Using Surveillance Pro

 When creating a tour, at least 2 devices must be available or created.
 For more information on how to add a device into Surveillance Pro, click here.

 It is highly recommended to create a view first in the software before creating the tour.
 If you wish to add additional views or cameras to a tour this can be performed at a later time via the tour and task settings page.
 This page will be detailed

-For multi monitor setup, it is possible to have different tours on each Live View window on different displays that are connected to the same PC.
-For information on this process, please see the video:
+For multi-monitor setup, it is possible to have different tours on each live view window on different displays that are connected to the same PC.

 How To Create a View